 Any pushback that you generate must first be able to address the following critical points:

-- Geotechnical variables – the overall slope angle must be respected to ensure safety of the pushback.
+- Geotechnical variables – the overall slope angle must be respected to ensure the safety of the pushback.
 Note that in some rare cases, it is possible for pushbacks to have a slightly steeper slope angle compared to the overall slope angle of the final pit.
 This is usually done for pushbacks with a shorter life span to reduce the amount of waste inside the pushback with adjusted walls.
 This is definitely a topic for another day!!!

 - Quality and size constraints – quality and size constraints include things such as the desired amount of material (ore and waste) inside the pushback, the extraction rates to meet the production targets, and the size and type of mining equipment – which eventually determines the minimum operational width of the benches in the pushback.